As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Conclusion

-Geodes can be worth a lot if you happen to have the right one.
-There are many meanings and practices with certain geodes and that could place even more worth on them.
+Geodes can be worth a lot if you have the right one.
+Many meanings and practices with certain geodes could place even more worth on them.

-When you are selling your geodes just make sure that you have them appraised.
-Do your research and be able to understand why your geode is worth more or less of what a buyer is willing to pay.
+When you are selling your geodes, just make sure that you have them appraised.
+Do your research and understand why your geode is worth more or less than what a buyer is willing to pay.

 TIP: It is always good to know if the rock or mineral you find is valuable.
 And not only for geodes.
 Check out this comprehensive article about 6 signs of valuable rocks and minerals: